Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 -----------

 There are a number of known limitations of the current C++ module support in CMake.
-This does not document known limitations or bugs in compilers as these can change over time.
+Known limitations or bugs in compilers are not listed here, as these can change over time.

 For all generators:

 - Header units are not supported.
-- No builtin support for ``import std;`` or other compiler-provided modules.
+- There is no builtin support for ``import std`` or other compiler-provided modules.

 For the :ref:`Visual Studio Generators`:

-- Only Visual Studio 2022 and MSVC toolsets 14.34 (Visual Studio 17.4) and newer.
+- Only Visual Studio 2022 and MSVC toolsets 14.34 (Visual Studio 17.4) and newer are supported.
-- No support for exporting or installing BMI or module information.
+- Exporting or installing BMI or module information is not supported.
-- No support for compiling BMIs from ``IMPORTED`` targets with C++ modules (including ``import std``).
+- Compiling BMIs from ``IMPORTED`` targets with C++ modules (including ``import std``) is not supported.
-- No diagnosis of using modules provided by ``PRIVATE`` sources from ``PUBLIC`` module sources.
+- Use of modules provided by ``PRIVATE`` sources from ``PUBLIC`` module sources is not diagnosed.